wuhanstudio/adversarial-driving/README.md

     return noise
 ```

-Congratulations, now open the simulator and python server, you should see the outcome of the new attack on the website  http://localhost:3333/.

-Even though the one-pixel attack should have less effect on the performance of the driving model.
+**Congratulations**, now open the simulator and python server, you should see the outcome of the new attack on the website http://localhost:3333/.
+The one-pixel attack demonstrates how to add a new attack, but it has negligible effect on the performance of the driving model.
 Hope you can find a strong attack!